-HOGAN & PATTON The Mans Store SPUR, TEXAS
+HOGAN & PATTON

+The Mans Store'

+SPUR, TEXAS

 Fruits and vegetables are healthful and are less expensive diet than meats, so put up lots of them.
 We have jars, spices, sugar, and everything you need for conning.
 Next winter when your pantry is lined with good things you put up yourself, you will thank us for publishing this advertisement anl in ducing you to prepare ahead.
-The state of the s OTHO L. HALE, SPUR, TEXAS PHONE NO. 28.
+OTHO L. HALE, SPUR, TEXAS PHONE NO. 28.